aspectron/kaspa-mdbook/src/introduction.md

 <br/>&nbsp;<br/>

+This project is built using multi-platform Rust crates (libraries).
+The Rust framework is exposed to JavaScript via WASM, while the Rust framework itself can be built to run on any native platform (i.e. for Windows, Linux and MacOS).

 # WASM SDK

 This WASM SDK is generated directly from the Rusty Kaspa codebase, where Rust functions are compiled